 The Real Truth is, yes, I would have been involved in Vicky’s life.
 I got involved in her life as a result of my mortal Self knowing the Real Truth and seeing her involved in a state of unhappiness and abject inequality associated with how women are treated in the Mormon Fundamentalist (polygamy) culture.
 Although my intellect should have told me better, my visceral reaction to Vicky’s situation could not be helped.
 (More on this as we get to this experience later in this autobiography.)

-There’s a huge difference between Vicky and I, between me and all the women whom I victimized by my presence in the past.
+There’s a huge difference between me and Vicky, between me and all the women whom I victimized by my presence in the past.
 There’s a huge difference between me and Cory, between me and my dad, between me and Gloria, between me and everyone else with whom I have associated, am associating, and will associate.
 I know the Real Truth and they do not.

 I hold nothing against them and would smile, hug, and treat each of them as if nothing had ever happened between us.
 I don’t need to forgive them because I know that their actions towards me were good and justified.
 I have this attitude because I know the Real Truth and they do not.